Quantized Transport of $\nu = 2/3$ Fractional Quantum Hall Edge with Disordered Superconducting Proximity

-It remains to be investigated what happens in the regime without relevant disorders $\mathcal{O}_{q,p}$ (uncolored intervals in \cref{fig:scaledim}), whether $R_d$ will be non-universal or will eventually equilibrate to universal values by irrelevant scattering terms in the thermodynamic limit.
-For the non-SC case with only neutral disorders, recent studies have revealed a crossover between coherent and incoherent transport regimes \cite{protopopov2017transport, cohen2019synthesizing, Hashisaka2023}, and it will be interesting to explore the SC generalization.
-More generically, the transport of other Abelian and non-Abelian FQH edge states with counter-propagating modes \cite{levin2007,lee2007,lianwang2018} in proximity with SC would be an intriguing future direction to explore.
+It remains unclear in the regime without relevant disorders $\mathcal{O}_{q,p}$ (uncolored intervals in \cref{fig:scaledim}), whether $R_d$ will be non-universal or will eventually equilibrate to universal values by irrelevant scatterings.
+Generically, disorders $\mathcal{O}_{q,p}$ with $(q,p)$ not limited to Eq. \eqref{eq:p_q_relation}, even if perturbatively irrelevant, may still impact the edge phases and transport if their bare strengths are large enough.
+Recent studies in non-SC setups have revealed a crossover between coherent and incoherent edge transport regimes \cite{protopopov2017transport, cohen2019synthesizing, Hashisaka2023, manna2023diagnostics, manna2024shot}, and it will be interesting to explore the SC generalization.
+Moreover, at moderate temperatures, additional counter-propagating edge modes may arise from edge reconstruction \cite{Meir1994, KunYang2003, WMG2013}, the effect of which calls for future studies.
+However, both theories and experiments in non-SC setup confirm that these additional modes will be eliminated by relevant backscatterings and give way to the KFP phase at sufficiently low temperatures \cite{WMG2013}, thus we expect the same holds for the SC$_N$ phases.
+More generally, it would be intriguing to explore other Abelian \cite{KaneFisher1995, Moore1998} and non-Abelian \cite{levin2007,lee2007,lianwang2018} FQH states hosting multiple counter-propagating edge modes, the SC proximity of which may lead to new stable edge phases beyond our current classification.

 \widetext

 \onecolumngrid {\thesection.\arabic{equation}} {\theHsection.\arabic{equation}} {\thesection.\arabic{figure}}